Spectral Structure of the Naive Dirac Operator on the Face-Centered Cubic Lattice

 ρ

-The L-point quartet transforms under the chiral octahedral group
+calculation.
+The L-quartet transforms under the chiral octahedral group O

 =